loochlabs/temperature_parser/README.md

 > Create mask for removing temperature array edges.

 > Convert temperature CSVs to tiffs
- >> Find min and max temperatures across all temp arrays.
+ > Find min and max temperatures across all temp arrays.
  >> Convert the temp range (based on the above min and max temps) to RGB colors.
- >> Create RGB array
+ >> Create RGB array.
  >> Populate array with RGB values.
  >> Apply image mask to remove edges.
  >> Make sure orientation is landscape and image is right side up.